radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Spoofing Applications RP could cause information disclosure, DDoS and misuse of cloud resources.

+**Description:**
-**Description:** If a malicious actor can spoof Applications RP, requests from UCP to be sent to the malicious actor.
-The malicious actor can also send requests to UCP such as fetching credentials.
+If a malicious actor can spoof Applications RP, requests from UCP will be received by the malicious actor.
+The malicious actor can also send requests to UCP and access cloud credentials.

+**Impact:**
-**Impact:** All data sent from UCP to Applications RP will be available to the malicious actor, such as payloads of resources.
-Applications RP would also be able to retreive credentials through UCP and make it available to malicious actor.
-The credentials can be used to misuse Az/ AWS resources.
-It might also request controller to update Environment recipes to use an outdated/ vulnerable version of the resource.
+All data sent from UCP to Applications RP will be available to the malicious actor, such as payloads of resources.
+These payloads can disclose information about Application resources.
+The spoofing Applications RP would also be able to retreive credentials through UCP.
+The credentials can be used to create and consume Azure and AWS resources.
+The RP could also update Environment recipe links to use an outdated/ vulnerable version of the resource.

 **Mitigations:**

 Spoofing Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.